 If symptoms suggest it’s something more serious, pharmacists have the right training to make sure you get the help you need.
 For example they will tell you if you need to see a GP, nurse or other healthcare professional.

-Here are four ways your pharmacist can help you.
+Here are some ways your pharmacist can help you.